syncfusion-content/windowsforms-docs/WindowsForms/DotNet-Framework-Compatibility-for-NIST-application.md

 ## Framework Compatibility for NIST application
 [NIST’s MBARK](https://www.nist.gov/services-resources/software/multimodal-biometric-application-resource-kit-mbark) is public domain source code that may be leveraged to develop the next generation of biometric and personal identity verification applications.
 Incorporating the `MBARK` libraries can yield a variety of enhancements critical for the success of any real-world system.

-`NIST’s MBARK` is originally envisioned as a tool to develop a large database of face, fingerprint and iris images for performance testing of biometric systems. `MBARK` has evolved into a standardized, flexible middleware package that will enable organizations to plug in sensors from different manufacturers.
+`NIST’s MBARK` is originally envisioned as a tool to develop a large database of face, fingerprint and iris images for performance testing of biometric systems. `MBARK` has evolved into a standardized, flexible middle ware package that will enable organizations to plug in sensors from different manufacturers.

-The below table represents the supported .Net framework versions of the Syncfusion controls for `NIST` applications.
+The below table represents the supported .NET Framework versions of the Syncfusion controls for `NIST` applications.

 <table>
 <tr>